JorgeRojo/token-baker/README.md

-# design-tokens-builder 🎨🤖
+# Token Baker 🎨🤖

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)](LICENSE.md)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

 > ✨ Accelerate your design system workflow.
 An AI-powered editor that helps you build, manage, and refine your design tokens from a simple prompt.

-**design-tokens-builder** is a desktop utility that serves as an intelligent editor and manager for your design tokens.
+**Token Baker** is a desktop utility that serves as an intelligent editor and manager for your design tokens.
 It helps designers and developers create consistent, structured token files by combining a file editor with an AI assistant.
 You can load an existing `tokens.json` file, describe a new UI component, and use a conversational AI loop to generate, refine, and add the exact token names you need.

 ## Key Features